 - Learn and apply BLG’s unique leadership model designed to enhance leaders’ capacity to move agendas forward to become more effective leaders of innovation and change, to negotiate, and to be skilled coaches who work with others with a coaching mindset to advance the development of others.

 - Interaction with senior university leaders to more deeply understand the impact that challenges and opportunities within the world and higher education have on leadership;

 This program is offered at $1,000 per participant for those who are nominated to attend.

 There are 30 spots in the Leading Cornell program.
 Candidates are nominated by Deans and Vice Presidents in partnership with College Officers and HR Directors/Generalists.

 Things to Consider:

 - Leadership and management qualifications that suggest this candidate has senior leadership potential

 - How you see this candidate contributing in the future

-- Band level: G, H, or I, and a high performer with senior leadership potential
+- Academic or G, H, or I, and a high performer with senior leadership potential

 - Employed by Cornell for at least one year (so nominee is settled in role/has a basic understanding of how the university operates)